What is ransomware?

 - Some ransomware leverages admin privileges

-What to do if you've been infected with ransomware and your data is not backed up.
+What to do with a ransomware infection and no data backup

 If your data is backed up, simply reimage your computer from your backup data.
 But if you don't have a backup...